Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Preliminary

 where $\mathbf{v}$ is some perturbation within the $\ell_p$ ball with radius $\rho$, and $\mathcal{D}$ is the data distribution.

 Analogously, in the dataset distillation setting, one intuitive way to distill robust datasets would be to synthesize a distilled dataset using a robust model trained with adversarial training.
-As mentioned in \cref{sec: related_works}, many dataset distillation methods utilize a model trained on the original dataset as a comparison target, therefore this technique can be easily integrated to those methods.
+As mentioned in the related works section, many dataset distillation methods utilize a model trained on the original dataset as a comparison target, therefore this technique can be easily integrated to those methods.

 While embedding adversarial training directly within the dataset distillation process may seem like an intuitive and straightforward approach, our comprehensive analysis reveals its limitations across various distillation methods.
-As an example, we show the evaluation of one such implementation using \sre, a recently proposed efficient dataset distillation method in \cref{table:adv_teaser}.
+As an example, we show the evaluation of one such implementation based on \sre~\cite{yin2023squeeze} in Table \ref{table:adv_teaser}.
 The results indicate a significant decline in clean accuracy for models trained on datasets distilled using this technique, in contrast to those synthesized by the original method.
 Moreover, the improvements in robustness achieved are very inconsistent.
 In our experiment, we only employed a weak PGD attack with $\epsilon = 1/255$ to generate adversarial examples for adversarial training, leading to the conclusion that even minimal adversarial training can detrimentally impact model performance when integrated into the dataset distillation process.

 Such outcomes are not entirely unexpected.
 Previous studies, such as those by~\citet{zhang2020attacks}, have indicated that adversarial training can significantly alter the semantics of images through perturbations, even when adhering to set norm constraints.
 This can lead to the cross-over mixture problem, severely degrading the clean accuracy.
 We hypothesize that these adverse effects might be magnified during the distillation process, where the distilled dataset's constrained size results in a distribution that is vastly different from that of the original dataset.